thaliaarchi/omniwsa/docs/dialects/burghard.md

 Where `"_":word` denotes a word that starts with `_`.
 The rest after the prefix may be empty.

-Integer literals are parsed with `read :: Integer`, so it follows the same grammar as `readi` in the reference interpreter.
+Integer literals are parsed with `read :: String -> Integer`, so it follows the same grammar as `readi` in the reference interpreter.

 ## Generating